JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

       IF UCASE(wszKeyName) = "WIN64" THEN EXIT DO
       dwIdx += 1
    LOOP WHILE hr = S_OK

    ' // Closes the registry and returns the result RegCloseKey hKey
    IF hr <> S_OK OR LEN(wszKeyName) = 0 THEN RETURN ""
    RETURN wszKey

 END FUNCTION
 ' ========================================================================================

 ' ========================================================================================
 ' Returns the path of the typelib.
 ' ========================================================================================
-FUNCTION TLB_RegEnumDirectory (BYVAL pwszKey AS WSTRING PTR) AS CWSTR IF pwszKey = NULL THEN RETURN ""
+FUNCTION TLB_RegEnumDirectory (BYVAL pwszKey AS WSTRING PTR) AS DWSTRING

+   IF pwszKey = NULL THEN RETURN ""

    ' // Searches the HKEY_CLASSES_ROOT\TypeLib\<LIBID> node.
    DIM hKey AS HKEY, wszKey AS WSTRING * MAX_PATH = *pwszKey DIM hr AS LONG = RegOpenKeyExW(HKEY_CLASSES_ROOT, @wszKey, 0, KEY_READ, @hKey)